Rhainur/gyh-challenge/readme.md

 finally returning the filtered timings.
-Currently, the system checks availability up to 90 days into the future, but this could easily be tweaked via the config, and an inspection of the code will show that we can just as easily accept an end date via the API parameters and use that as our upper limit.
+Currently, the system checks availability up to 90 days into the future, but this could easily be tweaked via the config, and an inspection of the code will show that we can just as easily accept an end date via the API parameters and use that as our upper limit. getDurationStart() and getDuration() end define the limits of our scanning.